perseid2023/steam-deck-tweak/README.md

 **run-proton.sh**  :

-a lightweight bash utility to register GE-Proton as a system-wide handler for Windows executables (.exe) on Linux.
+a lightweight bash utility to register Proton as a system-wide handler for Windows executables (.exe) on Linux.
 This allows you to run Windows applications and games using the Steam Linux Runtime (Sniper) directly from your file manager.
 requirement :  GE-Proton10-29 (or edit the PROTON_PATH to match your version), Steam Linux Runtime Sniper.
 installation : ``./run-proton.sh --install  ``
 uninstallation : ``./run-proton.sh --uninstall``